-Ladies and gentlemen, we are pleased to bring you the top nine companies in The 2018 Laudato si’ Challenge.
-Our ten judges, from recognized ethicists to professional investors, came together to choose the top nine companies:
+Ladies and gentlemen, we are pleased to bring you the top 10 companies in The 2018 Laudato si’ Challenge.
+Our ten judges, from recognized ethicists to professional investors, came together to choose the top 10 companies:

 These companies represent humanity’s finest.
 We believe that when diverse people come together in solidarity for a common and worthy cause, good things happen.
 We believe our diversity is our strength.

 we are proud that the top 10 companies:

 span 8 industries from consumer goods and language-learning to employment and fintech.

 We would like to thank the following leaders for their generous time and expertise:

 Vilas Dhar, Founder, Next Mile Project